-The day-by-day profile of archive orders awaiting processing has been showing a steady increase since December 2018 while the volume of Archive data (to be) retrieved remains stable.
+The day-by-day profile of archive orders awaiting processing has been showing a largely increasing trend since December 2018 while the volume of Archive data (to be) retrieved remains stable.

 These somewhat counter-intuitive facts are attributable to significant increases in the numbers of small and medium orders, while the numbers of large orders have decreased.